ihsoft/TimberbornModsUnity/Assets/CategoryButton/StaticFiles/ThunderstorePackage/README.md

 1. Add the CategoryButton package to the the project.
 2. Create a new prefab that has the following components:
    - Prefab (Required: Prefab Name)
-   - Placeable Block Object (Required: ToolGroupID, Tool Order (SHOULD BE LOWER THAN THE BUTTONS THAT ARE IN THE GROUP!))
+   - Placeable Block Object (Required: ToolGroupID, Tool Order)
    - Labeled Prefab (Required: DisplayNameLocKey, Image)
    - Block Object (Required: a blocksize of atleast 1.
-The BlockSpecification entries that can be anything)
+The BlockSpecification entries has to be "any")
    - Category Button Component (Required: List with names of the prefabs of which the buttons need to be in the group)
 3. Add a BepInEx dependency to the plugin: [BepInDependency("tobbert.categorybutton")].
 4. Load the object as usually (Manifest and specification).